 At a time when we can have access to data about various cultures around the world, personal stories pave the way for a better understanding of cultural diversities.
+Watch the following movie to see how Tala Sadat is proud of her nomadic lifestyle.

 In order to help them preserve, we need to take some holistic measures to develop their conditions, make their lives easier, appreciate their lifestyle and all in all, do our best to keep their authentic culture.
 When it comes to helping vulnerable groups or societies, several issues should be taken into consideration if we’d like to reach the best possible effects.
 We have seen numerous well-intended efforts done to empower the vulnerable, but they turned out to be a barrier to their growth.